sathyashiva9/portfolio/content3.md

 key=k8s.io/cluster-autoscaler/node-template/label/ng
 value=Ecg-Analysis
 ```
 Here the k8s.io/cluster-autoscaler/node-template/label/ng is the label used in the nodeSelector.
-This can be seen using the command ```kubectl describe pod <podname>``` [ Node-Selectors: ng=Ecg-Analysis].
+This can be seen using the command ```kubectl describe pod <podname>``` [ Node-Selectors: ng=Ecg-Analysis-Gpu-Test].

 ```
 key=k8s.io/cluster-autoscaler/node-template/autoscaling-options/ignoredaemonsetsutilization